What are the search engine ranking factors that have high rank correlations with organic search results ?

 This is when having independent studies looking at correlation data comes in very useful.
 There are well established companies in the SEO industry building their own tools to help us get as close as possible to how search engines think and do things.
 One of them is Searchmetrics: an international enterprise SEO platform, and one of the most reliable sources of SEO intelligence and information.
 For two years in a row they have launched their very own ‘search engine ranking factors’ study.

-Their second one: the Search Engine ranking factors for 2014 is out now.
+Their second one: the Search Engine ranking factors for 2014 (link remove as their study is not available now) is out now.
 It is Google US-centred as they indicate, but it can give a very good idea of the direction that Google is taking in general.
 The report also tells how they performed the scope and research, and of course they make the point clear that ‘factors correlations’ doesn’t imply ‘causation’.
 It is a very interesting piece and in my view very easy to digest, particularly if you are a visual learner, by just looking at their ‘infographic’.

 They rate the factors in order of importance by categorising them into these 5 groups, clearly distinguishable by different colours within their infographic: